 - Even with a very low CD4 count, ART can boost your immune system much higher.

 - The CD4 percentage (CD4%) is also good to know in case your CD4 count has unexpected changes.
 The normal range is from about 25 to 60% with the average about 40%.

-- If VL doesn’t become undetectable within 1 to 3 months – or if it increases later – you might need to change treatment.
+- If viral load doesn’t become undetectable within 1 to 3 months – or if it increases later – you might need to change treatment.
 This is because the drugs might not be working or you may not be taking them correctly.